 Reaching every child in Afghanistan with polio vaccines

-Immunization is not a matter of parental refusal – memories of an era when polio was common are still fresh in Afghan minds – but efforts are still needed to dispel myths around the vaccine and to convince families who are afraid of immunization.
+increased community awareness on the importance of polio vaccination, efforts are still needed to dispel myths around the vaccine and to convince families who are afraid of immunization.

 Partnering to eradicate polio